MaMwWun/MAThesis/README.md

 This repository contains:

 1. A script adapted from Weintraub et al. to fetch MEV Data.
 With (minor) adjustments in utils.py to the sleep parameter at Coingecko prices and fixes for Python utility errors.
-Also, FlashbotsAnalysis.ipynb environmental variable fix, updated range to 2023, get all mev not only mev via flashbots
+Also, FlashbotsAnalysis.ipynb environmental variable fix, updated range to 2023, get all mev not only mev via flashbots [MEV Script (Weintraub et al.)]

-3. Code for scraping the Zeromev API [ZeromevScraper]
+2. Code for scraping the Zeromev API [ZeromevScraper]
-4. Visualizing the data using Python and Pandas.
-This script generates monthly MEV type absolute values, USD values, and detects outlier blocks.[]
+3. Visualizing the data using Python and Pandas.
+This script generates monthly MEV type absolute values, USD values, and detects outlier blocks.[CreatePlots]
-5. A simple script for determining end of month, corresponding blocknumber
+4. A simple script for determining end of month, corresponding blocknumber []

 **Datasets**